 In reality behavior analysis is a big part of the Drug Discovery process.
 The formulas and math are important for objective descriptions, but it all starts with observations and experiments on living organisms.
 As with other tests and assays, scientists and researchers need to find an appropriate stand-in for future patients in order to accurately analyze any effects on behavior.
 In this article, we'll examine how Zebrafish research on behavior analysis can aid the drug discovery process.

 Choosing the right animal model depends on the exact test and assay being performed.
 Some animals may be better suited for specific experiments while others struggle to provide reliable data.
 As a general rule, whatever is being researched needs to be comparable to humans.

 The small vertebrate fish have a proven track record, being used for decades in research into new treatments and diseases.
 However, the use of Zebrafish in behavior analysis is not as widely known.
-There are well documented tests and assays that look into hearing, sleeping disorders, addiction, hyperactivity, and more that can easily be applied to preclinical studies.
+There are well-documented tests and assays that look into the hearing, sleeping disorders, addiction, hyperactivity, and more that can easily be applied to preclinical studies.

 Zebrafish behavior analysis tests have comparable counterparts for common tests used with rodents and other animal models.

 Zebrafish are a diurnal species regulated by homeostatic and circadian mechanisms.
 They have a highly conserved circadian system in which melatonin is the main hormone involved.

 When zebrafish embryos are exposed to different stimuli of light and dark periods, they experience moments of hyperactivity during the light periods and hyperactivity during the dark periods.
 Any behavior alterations falling out of this pattern can be associated with neuroactivity or neurotoxicity.